Aging brain: Neurofibrillary tangles

-Age-related neuro-pathologies such as Alzheimer's disease, Parkinson's disease, diabetes, hypertension and arteriosclerosis make it difficult to distinguish the normal patterns of aging.
+Age-related neuropathologies such as Alzheimer's disease, Parkinson's disease, diabetes, hypertension and arteriosclerosis make it difficult to distinguish the normal patterns of aging.
 One of the important differences between normal aging and pathological aging is the location of neurofibrillary tangles.
 Neurofibrillary tangles are composed of paired helical filaments (PHF).
 In normal, non-demented aging, the number of tangles in each affected cell body is relatively low and restricted to the olfactory nucleus, parahippocampal gyrus, amygdala and entorhinal cortex.
 As the non-demented individual ages, there is a general increase in the density of tangles, but no significant difference in where tangles are found.

 The other main neurodegenerative contributor commonly found in the brain of patients with AD is amyloid plaques.
 However, unlike tangles, plaques have not been found to be a consistent feature of normal aging.

 Role of oxidative stress

 Cognitive impairment has been attributed to oxidative stress, inflammatory reactions and changes in the cerebral microvasculature.
 The exact impact of each of these mechanisms in affecting cognitive aging is unknown.
 Oxidative stress is the most controllable risk factor and is the best understood.
-The online Merriam-Webster Medical Dictionary defines oxidative stress as, "physiological stress on the body that is caused by the cumulative damage done by free radicals inadequately neutralized by antioxidants and that is to be associated with aging."
+The online Merriam-Webster Medical Dictionary defines oxidative stress as, "physiological stress on the body that is caused by the cumulative damage done by free radicals inadequately neutralized by antioxidants and that is held to be associated with aging."
 Hence oxidative stress is the damage done to the cells by free radicals that have been released from the oxidation process.

 Compared to other tissues in the body, the brain is deemed unusually sensitive to oxidative damage.
 Increased oxidative damage has been associated with neurodegenerative diseases, mild cognitive impairment and individual differences in cognition in healthy elderly people.
 In 'normal aging', the brain is undergoing oxidative stress in a multitude of ways.
 The main contributors include protein oxidation, lipid peroxidation and oxidative modifications in nuclear and mitochondrial DNA.
 Oxidative stress can damage DNA replication and inhibit repair through many complex processes, including telomere shortening in DNA components.
 Each time a somatic cell replicates, the telomeric DNA component shortens.
 As telomere length is partly inheritable, there are individual differences in the age of onset of cognitive decline.